 Seraxis is a private biotechnology company launched in 2013 and located in Germantown, Maryland.
 The Seraxis mission is to develop a practical and potent cell replacement therapy for insulin-dependent diabetes.
 Our team of scientists have developed a novel cell and immune-evasion technologies that, together, reverse diabetes in animal models.
 We are currently working to advance this therapy to the clinic.

 William L. Rust, Ph.D.
-Chief Executive Officer and Founder
+Chief Executive Officer, Founder,

-Carole A. Welsch, Ph.D., MBA, Chief Business Officer
+Carole A. Welsch, Ph.D., MBA, Chief Operating Officer, Co-Founder

 Board of Directors